 Click the Cancel button to discard your changes.

-The reason an Ignore was performed is not shown on the Results screen of the Console however it is available in a Report when using the following Column in the Report:
+The reason an Ignore was performed is not shown on the Results screen of the Console.
+However it is available in a Report when the following column is included in the list of columns on the Report:

 Matches: Action Reason

-The reason for an Ignore in a Report is only available for Ignores performed on the Console's Results screen.
+The Ignore reasons performed from within the Client do not appear on the results screen because it is only available for Ignores performed on the Console's Results screen.
 Currently Ignore reasons given from within the Client are not available for reporting on from within the Console.